Grade Point Average (GPA)

 Sample Overall/Institutional GPA Calculation

 A student's overall or institutional GPA is calculated by dividing the total number of quality points earned by the total number of GPA hours.
 (To calculate the total number of quality points earned, refer to the chart in the Grade and Grade Points section of this catalog.)
 Then, take the point value (4.33, 4.0, etc) of each grade earned and multiply by the number of credit hours each course is worth.
 The sum total of those calculations will result in the total quality points.
 The sum of all credit hours used in the GPA calculation will result in the total number of GPA hours.
-Please note that grades of "P," W," "NA" and "NC" are not included in the GPA calculation.
-A cumulative grade point average of 4.0 is the highest GPA an undergraduate can receive.
+Please note that grades of "P," W," "NA," and "NC" are not included in the GPA calculation.
+A cumulative GPA of 4.0 is the highest GPA an undergraduate can receive.
 See below for a sample calculation:

 |GPA Hours||Grade||Quality Points|

 Total Quality Points/Total GPA Hours = GPA

 Example: 32.67/16 = 2.04 GPA